-In accordance with University Policy 2000, graduates of foreign nursing schools who apply to the nursing program are required to have transcripts evaluated by the Credentials Evaluation Service offered by the Commission on Graduates of Foreign Nursing Schools (CGFNS.)
-The full Education Course by Course report will serve as the basis for the transcript evaluation needed for admission to the university and the nursing program.
+Graduates of foreign nursing schools who apply to the nursing program are required to have transcripts evaluated by a credentials evaluation service.
+The evaluation report will serve as the basis for the transcript evaluation needed for admission to the university and the nursing program.